Monty-Bounty/kursach/README.md

-# why we still here
+# why we still here??
 ## *just to suffer*
+every night...